Uniqueness of quasi-Einstein metrics on 3-dimensional homogeneous manifolds: Introduction

 We notice that the triviality implies that $M^n$ is an Einstein manifold.
-It is important to detach that gradient $1$-quasi-Einstein metrics satisfying $\Delta e^{-f}+\lambda e^{-f}=0$ are more commonly called \emph{static metrics} with cosmological constant $\lambda.$ These static metrics have been studied extensively because their connection with scalar curvature, the positive mass theorem and general relativity, for more details see e.g. \cite{Anderson}, \cite{AndersonKhuri} and \cite{Corvino}.
+Moreover, it is important to detach that gradient $1$-quasi-Einstein metrics satisfying $\Delta e^{-f}+\lambda e^{-f}=0$ are more commonly called \emph{static metrics} with cosmological constant $\lambda;$ for more details see e.g. \cite{Anderson}, \cite{AndersonKhuri} and \cite{Corvino}.
 On the other hand, it is well known that on a compact manifold $M^n$ a gradient $\infty-$quasi-Einstein metric with $\lambda\leq0$ is trivial, see \cite{monte}.
 The same result was proved in \cite{kk} for gradient $m$-quasi-Einstein metric on compact manifold with $m$ finite.
 Besides, we known that compact shrinking Ricci solitons have positive scalar curvature, see e.g. \cite{monte}.
 An extension of this result for shrinking gradient $m$-quasi-Einstein metrics with $1\leq m<\infty$ was obtained in \cite{csw}.
-Recently, in \cite{brozosGarciagavino} Brozos-V\'{a}zquez et al. proved that locally conformally flat gradient $m$-quasi-Einstein metrics are globally conformally equivalent to a space form or locally isometric to a $pp$-wave or a warped product.
-In \cite{hepeterwylie} it was given a classification for $m$-quasi-Einstein metrics where the base has non empty boundary.
+Recently, in \cite{brozosGarciagavino} Brozos-V\'{a}zquez et al. proved that locally conformally flat gradient $m$-quasi-Einstein metrics are globally conformally equivalent to a space form or locally isometric to a Robertson-Walker spacetime or a $pp$-wave.
+In \cite{hepeterwylie} it was given some classification for $m$-quasi-Einstein metrics where the base has non empty boundary.
 Moreover, they proved a characterization for $m$-quasi-Einstein metrics when the base is locally conformally flat.
-We point out that Case et al. in \cite{csw} proved that every compact gradient $m$-quasi-Einstein metric with constant scalar curvature is trivial, as well as we remember that in \cite{Per}, Perelman proved that every compact Ricci soliton is gradient.
+We point out that Case et al. in \cite{csw} proved that every compact gradient $m$-quasi-Einstein metric with constant scalar curvature is trivial.
+We also recall a classical result due to Perelman \cite{Per} which asserts that every compact Ricci soliton is gradient.
+It is natural to ask if this result still true for quasi-Einstein metrics.

-Here we shall show that Berger's spheres carry naturally a non trivial structure of quasi-Einstein metrics.
+Here we shall show that Berger's spheres carry naturally a non trivial structure of quasi-Einstein metrics (cf. Example \ref{ex1qem}).
 Since they have constant scalar curvature, their associated vector fields can not be gradient.
-In particular, we can not extend Perelman's result to compact quasi-Einstein metrics.
+In particular, this shows that Perelman's result is not true for compact quasi Einstein metrics.
 Moreover, these examples show that Theorem 4.6 of \cite{hepeterwylie} can not be extended for a non gradient vector field.
+Before to do this, we shall recall some classical informations on 3-dimensional homogeneous manifolds.